Frequently Asked Questions

 Yoorrook is the first formal truth-telling process into past and ongoing injustices experienced by First Peoples in Victoria as a result of colonisation.

-Yoorrook was set up by agreement between the First Peoples’ Assembly of Victoria and the Victorian Government, but is independent of the Assembly and of Government.
+Yoorrook was set up by agreement between the First Peoples’ Assembly of Victoria and the Victorian Government, but operates independently of both.

-Yoorrook delivered an interim report in June 2022 and will deliver a final report by June 2024.
+Yoorrook delivered an interim report in June 2022, a critical issues report in August 2023, and will deliver a final report in 2025.

 Yoorrook is led by five Commissioners, of whom 4 are Aboriginal and 3 are Victorian First Peoples.
 The Commissioners bring a vast range of knowledge and experience about First Peoples’ knowledge, systemic disadvantage, land rights, history, law, trauma and healing.